MicrosoftDocs/azure-docs/articles/storage/files/storage-sync-files-troubleshoot.md

 3. Right-click **SyncService**, and then select **Delete**.

 <a id="cloud-endpoint-authfailed"></a>**Cloud endpoint creation fails, with this error: "AuthorizationFailed"**
-This issue occurs if your user account doesn't have sufficient rights to create a cloud endpoint.
+This error occurs if your user account doesn't have sufficient rights to create a cloud endpoint.

 To create a cloud endpoint, your user account must have the following Microsoft Authorization permissions:
 * Read: Get role definition